iqbal-ahsan/Finn-Scrapper/README.md

 # This repo can be used as base template for any Airflow project.
 It contains the following:

+The goal of this project is to build a data pipeline that scrapes data from a website, processes it, and stores it in a MongoDB database using Python, Docker, and Apache Airflow.

 * 1. Dockerfile: To build the Airflow image
 * 2. docker-compose.yml: To run the Airflow container
 * 3. dags/: Directory to store the DAGs